YosiSF/EinsteinDB/README.md

 in multi-layered data structures; merkle trees.
 EinsteinDB also provides document-oriented stores for various kinds of high throughput and low latency environments.
-EinsteinDB's portable and flexible schema in the form of minkowski quads; is a powerful and efficient unified key model for RDMS and Graphs.
+EinsteinDB's portable and flexible Schema in the form of minkowski quads; is a powerful and efficient unified key model for RDMS and Graphs.
 EinsteinDB introduces VioletaBFT(0.1.0) written originally in a Haskell library with rust-based implementation with compiling support for multiple platforms.